-Underwriters Laboratories (UL) specifies certain minimum requirements.
+Underwriters Laboratories (UL) requires certain markings be on any UL listed or recognized SPD.
 Some parameters which are important and should be considered when selecting an SPD include:

-- Type 1- A permanently connected SPD intended for installation between the secondary of the service transformer and the line side of the service disconnect overcurrent device, as well as the load side, including watt-hour meter socket enclosures and intended to be installed without an external overcurrent protective device.
+- Type 1– A permanently connected SPD intended for installation between the secondary of the service transformer and the line side of the service equipment overcurrent device, as well as the load side, including watt-hour meter socket enclosures and Molded Case SPDs intended to be installed without an external overcurrent protective device.

-- Type 2- A permanently connected SPD intended for installation on the load side of the service disconnect overcurrent device, including SPDs located at the branch panel.
+- Type 2– A permanently connected SPD intended for installation on the load side of the service equipment overcurrent device, including SPDs located at the branch panel and Molded Case SPDs.

-- Type 3- Point of utilization SPDs, installed at a minimum conductor length of 10 meters (30 feet) from the electrical service panel; e.g. cord connected, direct plug-in, receptacle type SPDs installed at the utilization equipment being protected.
-The distance (10 meters) is exclusive of the conductors provided with or used to attach the SPD.
+- Type 3– Point of utilization SPDs, installed at a minimum conductor length of 10 meters (30 feet) from the electrical service panel to the point of utilization, for example cord connected, direct plug-in, receptacle type SPDs installed at the utilization equipment being protected.
+The distance (10 meters) is exclusive of the conductors provided with or used to attach SPDs.

 - MCOV – The Maximum Continuous Operating Voltage, this is the maximum voltage the device can withstand before conduction (clamping) begins.
-It is higher than the nominal system voltage.
+It is typically 15-25% higher than the nominal system voltage.

 - VPR – Voltage Protection Rating.
-A rating per UL 1449 Third edition, signifying the “rounded up” average measured limiting voltage of an SPD when the SPD is subjected to the surge produced by a 6 kV, 3 kA 8/20 µs combination waveform generator.
+A rating per the latest revision of ANSI/UL 1449, signifying the “rounded up” average measured limiting voltage of an SPD when the SPD is subjected to the surge produced by a 6 kV, 3 kA 8/20 µs combination waveform generator.
 VPR is a clamping voltage measurement that is rounded up to one of a standardized table of values.
 The standard VPR ratings include 330, 400, 500, 600, 700, etc. As a standardized rating system, VPR allows the direct comparison between like SPDs (i.e. same Type and Voltage).

 - SCCR– Short Circuit Current Rating.
 The suitability of an SPD for use on an AC power circuit that is capable of delivering not more than a declared rms symmetrical current at a declared voltage during a short circuit condition.
 SCCR is not the same as AIC (Amp Interrupting Capacity).
 SCCR is the amount of “available” current that the SPD can be subjected to and safely disconnect from the power source under short circuit conditions.
 The amount of current “interrupted” by the SPD is typically significantly less than the “available” current.